Smudge202/smudge202.github.io/_posts/2016-04-13-clean-space-game.md

 tags: [clean-space, game-development]
 ---

 In my [previous post](blog.devbot.net/clean-space-introduction/) I talked about the reasons for writing a game, but without going into the detail of what the game is actually about.
-I hope to clarify some of the high level detail, concepts, and goals of (code name) *Clean Space* in this article to give an idea of the scale involved, and to give an idea of what this series has to look forward to.
+In this article I hope to clarify some of the high level detail, concepts, and goals of (code name) *Clean Space*, to give an idea of the scale involved and an idea of what this series has to look forward to.
 I'll admit outright that I'm not following any kind of [guide](http://www.amazon.co.uk/Level-Up-Guide-Great-Design/dp/1118877160) on game design at this stage, so there's a level of professionalism in this regard that you should expect to be missing.

 ## Brief